Shine ALC - Family Handbook

 Here are the guidelines for parent participation:

-There are many fun, unique tools and activities on offer every day.
+There are often many fun, unique tools and activities on offer every day.
 You may want to jump in!
-While modeling your own curiosity and enthusiasm is great, we ask that you keep in mind that the space and materials are first and foremost for the

 PARENT & LEARNER FEEDBACK